 Note: all Academic and Administrative policies are available on the same page.

 COURSE SCHEDULE/TENTATIVE TIMELINE:

-This schedule is tentative, and is subject to change.
+This schedule is tentative and is subject to change.
+Please refer to this course in Moodle for up to date information.
 Please complete the textbook readings prior to class.